RumbleDB/jsoniq-jupyterlab-extension/README.md

 yarn add jsoniq-jupyterlab-extension
 ```

-After installing the package, you need to enable the extension in JupyterLab:
+After installing the package, you may need to enable the extension in JupyterLab:

 ```sh
 jupyter labextension enable jsoniq-jupyterlab-extension